NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

 | ------- | ------- | -------- |
 | N/A | (+20) [Level 95 Wild Howl](https://www.aurakingdom-db.com/item/20228-ladias-alchemy) - DP book | (+30) [Level 95 Wild Howl](https://www.aurakingdom-db.com/item/20228-ladias-alchemy) - DP book |

-- Wild Howl: A gold set acquirable for 9k gdp from the DP book or by searching Hall of Philae.
+- [Level 95 Wild Howl](https://www.aurakingdom-db.com/item/20228-ladias-alchemy): A gold set acquirable for 9k gdp from the DP book or by searching Hall of Philae.
   - By far the only viable meta set because of the Bewildered status.
 This grants 30% Crit Damage, and 50% Max Crit Damage.
 This can be used until you acquire Agni's.

 **Mount**